eagirre/eagirre.github.io/_pages/about.md

 Recent awards
 ======
+*  Best Spanish PhD on Artificial Intelligence by Oscar Sainz, 2025
 *   I am deeply honored to have been elected full member of [Jakiunde](https://www.jakiunde.eus/en/), Academy of Sciences, Arts and Humanities of the Basque Country
 *   [Best resource paper award](https://aclanthology.org/2024.acl-long.799/) @ ACL 2024
 *   [Fellow of the ACL](https://www.aclweb.org/portal/content/acl-fellows-2021), a selective worldwide group of 74 research leaders, 2021